Sandusky Library: Erie County Jail

-The Erie County Jail building is a 3-story building, designed to serve as both the county jail and the residence of the county sheriff and his family.
-This combination was common in Ohio in the late 19th century: a 1995 report on a similar county jail found that 52 such buildings were constructed in the 88 counties of Ohio, including 19 in Northwest Ohio.
+The Erie County Jail building is a three-story building, designed to serve as both the county jail and the residence of the county sheriff and his family.
+A 1995 report on a similar county jail found that 52 such buildings were constructed in the 88 counties of Ohio, including 19 in Northwest Ohio.
 The 1883 jail succeeded multiple previous jail buildings, including a one-room stone structure on Jackson Street nicknamed "Fort Mockabee."
 The jail is constructed of local limestone, with sandstone banding above windows and floor lines.

 The jail is located across the street from the County Courthouse.
 It was expanded during the 20th century, with a rear addition constructed in the 1960s.
 It served as the sheriff's residence until 1972.
 By the 1980s, the Erie County Sheriff's Office was interested in a more modern facility, and it moved to a new facility in Perkins Township in 1990.

 A major construction program in the late 1990s connected the former jail to the adjacent Carnegie Library, and the combined library reopened in 2004.
 Parts of the former sheriff's residence, including the dining room and living room, serve as breakroom space for library staff.
 As of 2024, the jail cells remain intact, and are not open to the public.